SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

 ## Similarity Score

-The search function works by finding the closest vectors to our query.
+The search function works by finding the closest vectors to the query.
 Distance can be calculated in several ways, with a common one being the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

 Cosine similarity gives the cosine of the angle between 2 n-dimensional vectors.